 Only take that shot if you really know what you’re doing though, because it’s easy to screw up.

 Best .22 Hornet Ammo For Hunting

 The big ammunition manufacturers produce multiple varieties of .22 Hornet ammo specifically designed for hunting predators and varmints.
-Below are a couple of recommendations for some of the best .22 Hornet hunting ammo currently available on the market.

 Final Thoughts On The .22 Hornet